SPD Pedal Overhaul

 Turn the left pedal body counter-clockwise while holding the lockring.
 Turn the right pedal body clockwise while holding the lockring.
 Unthread the cup after the lockring is loose.
 The cup uses a 17mm cone wrench, but it may be finger tight after the lockring is loose.
 Pull pedal axle shaft from pedal body.

 After removing the pedal shaft, use care not to loose the ball bearings.
-The ball bearing do not have to be removed for cleaning.
+The ball bearings do not have to be removed for cleaning.
 A C-clip holds bearings in place.
 Do not remove clip.
 Flush shaft and bearings with solvent.
 Blow dry axle parts.
 Do not attempt to remove parts from inside pedal body.
 Wipe out dirt or flush inside pedal with solvent if necessary.
 Again, dry all parts.

 Grease inside of pedal body.
 Fill body with grease approximately 1/4 to 1/3 full.
 Install pedal shaft.
 Use care and double check the pedal with the left-threaded pedal crank thread goes with the left side pedal body.
 The left side crank pedal will have an internal bearing unit with right hand threading.
 When pedal shaft is installed into pedal body, grease will be forced through bearing cup and ball bearings.
 Excess grease will exit the pedal body.
 Wipe off any excess grease after installing bearing unit.